Earth Day

 But God's dream for the earth is disintegrating around us.
 For instance, there is a worldwide problem of honeybees disappearing.
 Honeybees pollinate over 80 percent of our crops.
 If they disappeared tomorrow, we would no longer have the majority of our food supply.
 We are part of an intricate ecological web that God has created, and we must take our rightful spot among creation, recognizing our dependence on it and our power to help restore the earth to God’s original dream for it.

 Besides calling us to preserve and restore God's creation, God calls his followers to love others, and green living is a matter of loving our neighbors.
 About six years ago, when the concept of “organic” began to be mainstream, I was grappling with its importance.
 I understood that organic produce could mean more health for me and that it protected the soil from harsh chemicals, but as organic cotton sheets and towels popped up in stores, I was skeptical.
-What’s the point of buying organic blankets
+What’s the point of buying organic blankets?

 That’s when I learned that in America’s constant cry for more—especially more clothes—the rest of the world was forced to meet those needs by growing more cotton faster.
 But cotton is a finicky crop, and to keep up with the demand, more and more pesticides were produced.
 In fact, more pesticides are used on cotton today (over 84 million tons every year throughout the world) than any other crop.
 Every three t-shirts produced require a pound of these pesticides.
 The problem is that half of the most widely used pesticides have shown a link with causing major health concerns in people—from cancer to respiratory issues to sight problems.
 Even scarier, most cotton is produced in third-world countries with few laws that protect workers from these dangerous chemicals.
 Our need for more is literally killing our worldwide neighbors.
 When we choose to buy organic sheets, towels, and shirts, we invest in companies who are growing cotton without the use of these dangerous chemicals.
 We use our money to vote for safe working conditions for the workers as well as taking care of our earth by not using these harmful chemicals.